 How to make a Baby Blanket:

-Fold the binding over to the front of the blanket, the folded edge of the binding should be covering all of the stitching lines on the front.
-Secure in place with binding clips.
+- Fold the binding over to the front of the blanket, the folded edge of the binding should be covering all of the stitching lines on the front.
+Secure in place with binding clips or pins.

 If you’ve never sewn with knit fabrics before, you may want to check out these posts before you get started.